-To find out how the AP used Syncplicity to meet their file syncing, sharing, and collaboration needs throughout their organization — and across five continents — download the Associated Press case study.
+To find out how the AP used Syncplicity by Axway to meet their file syncing, sharing, and collaboration needs throughout their organization — and across five continents — download the Associated Press case study.

-Syncplicity is excited to attend the 2015 RSA Conference in San Francisco, April 20-23rd, at the Moscone Center in San Francisco CA.
+Syncplicity by Axway is excited to attend the 2015 RSA Conference in San Francisco, April 20-23rd, at the Moscone Center in San Francisco CA.

 The theme for this year’s conference is “2015: Change: Challenge today's security thinking.”
 Key innovations are required to keep pace with how organizations conduct business.
 Security today is still perimeter driven while businesses are breaking boundaries, operational considerations are an afterthought making solutions unmanageable at scale, and lastly bad UX makes user adoption a challenge.

-At Syncplicity, security is in our DNA.
+At Syncplicity by Axway, security is in our DNA.
 We are continually looking at ways to ensure data security as business users use mobile devices for on-the-go productivity and share content with both internal and external stakeholders, while organizations look at flexible deployment options and robust group-based policies to manage hundreds of thousands of users at scale.